Growth hormone deficiency - children

 Most of the time, the cause of growth hormone deficiency is unknown.

 Slow growth may first be noticed in infancy and continue through childhood.
-The pediatrician will most often draw the child's growth curve on a growth chart.
+Your child's health care provider will most often draw your child's growth curve on a growth chart.
 Children with growth hormone deficiency have a slow or flat rate of growth.
 The slow growth may not show up until a child is 2 or 3 years old.

 In older children, puberty may come late or may not come at all, depending on the cause.